 Promotion in rank is granted at the sole discretion of the College as described in the procedures that follow.
-The faculty member being considered for promotion must excel in two of the four primary categories (Academic Service, Institutional Service, Clinical Service, Research and Scholarly Activity) and must demonstrate satisfactory activity in a third category to be eligible for promotion in rank.
-The following lists provide two sets of example activities/accomplishments that could be used to demonstrate excellence in a given area for the level of associate professor or the level of professor.
+The faculty member being considered for promotion must excel in two of the four primary categories (Academic Service, Institutional Service, Clinical Service, Research and Scholarly Activity) and must demonstrate satisfactory activity in a third category to be eligible following lists provide promotion in rank.
+The two activities/accomplishments that could be used to demonstrate excellence in a given area for the level of associate professor or the level of professor.
 Consideration will also be given to those activities attendant to the founding development of the College.
 Accomplishment of any or all of the performance criteria listed does not assure granting of promotion in rank.